gjbex/Fortran-MOOC/docs/pointers.md

 ### Procedures

-An interesting use case of the use of pointers to procedures is the creation of an array of procedures.
+An interesting use case for pointers to procedures is the creation of an array of procedures.
 Since this can not be done directly, the pointers to procedures need to be "packed" into a user defined type.
 The following code fragments illustrate this.